skaty5678/auto_attendance/README.md

 # Face Recognition Attendance System using OpenCV and Face_Recognition Library

-This program recognizes faces from live video feed and marks attendance of recognized faces in a CSV file.
+This program recognizes faces from the live video feed and marks the attendance of recognized faces in a CSV file.
 The face recognition algorithm is implemented using the *'face_recognition'* library in Python.

 ## Requirements
 * Python 3.x